 If you want to make Air Fryer Korean Fried Chicken, Air Fryer Sesame Chicken, Air Fryer Orange Chicken, Air Fryer Buttermilk Fried Chicken, or other delicious variations, you can and should marinate the chicken first.

+I recommend using a parchment paper liner in the air fryer, but you absolutely don’t have to.
 If you don’t use a liner, some of your breading will stick to the air fryer basket and come off of your chicken.
 This isn’t the end of the world, but I prefer to keep as much of that crispy, delicious breading on my chicken as possible.
 The liner also makes cleanup a lot easier.
+The truth is that some of the breading will stick to the parchment paper, too, but it will be a lot less.

 I buy these perforated parchment paper liners, which fit my Gowise air fryer basket perfectly.
 If you don’t have these perforated liners, you can make your own with a hole punch and plain parchment paper.
+If you don't like using disposable paper liners, reusable silicone air fryer liners are a great option.

+I like to use either a plain starch like cornstarch or potato starch or a one-to-one mixture of all-purpose flour and cornstarch or potato starch.
 Cornstarch or potato starch gives you the crunchiest coating, but flour browns better.
 For the best of both worlds, I like to use a 50-50 combination of the two.

-If you’re looking for a low-carb version, you have to try this Keto Fried Chicken!
+Yes, you can!
+If you're looking for a low-carb version, you have to try this Keto Fried Chicken!

 Air Fryer Fried Chicken